 - All Marketplace plans (other than dental-only plans) and many other plans must cover certain preventive services without charging consumers cost sharing, including a copayment or coinsurance.
 This is true even if consumers haven't met their yearly deductible.
 See lists of preventative services for adults (also available in Spanish), women (also available in Spanish) and children (also available in Spanish) that are available at no additional cost to consumers enrolled in QHPs. - There are five categories of Marketplace health coverage: Bronze, Silver, Gold, Platinum, and Catastrophic.
 Categories differ based on how consumers and insurers can expect to share in the costs of care; they do not indicate differences in quality of care.
-Find more information about the different categories of Marketplace coverage (also available in Spanish). - One of the categories of Marketplace plans- Catastrophic plans-may be available through the Marketplace for consumers who are younger than 30 when they enroll or consumers who received a hardship or affordability exemption.
+Find more information about the different categories of Marketplace coverage (also available in Spanish). - One of the categories of Marketplace plans catastrophic plans-may be available through the Marketplace for consumers who are younger than 30 when they enroll or consumers who received a hardship or affordability exemption.
 Find more information about catastrophic coverage (also available in Spanish). - There are different types of plans sold through the Marketplace that often vary in network size and other plan features that may be important to consumers.
 See a description of the different plan types consumers might find through the Marketplace (also available in Spanish). - Consumers may need help understanding commonly used health coverage terms.
 See a glossary of terms to help explain coverage concepts to consumers.
-This glossary is also included in plan materials and consumers can refer to it when choosing a plan and later when refer to it when choosing a plan and later when using their coverage.
+This glossary is also included in plan materials and consumers can refer to it when choosing a plan and later when upper terms.